 2. Reform would almost always prove better than revolution, as revolution tends to destroy too much of the past.
 Instead, the duty of a real Englishman was to preserve, purify, and augment the checks and balances of the Constitution.

-As one historian (and legal scholar and all around good guy and The Imaginative Conservative contributor), Bruce Frohnen, has argued: Englishmen “sought to maintain a political structure based on local rule and providing only limited, derivative authority to central political institutions.
+As one historian (legal scholar and The Imaginative Conservative contributor), Bruce Frohnen, has argued: Englishmen “sought to maintain a political structure based on local rule and providing only limited, derivative authority to central political institutions.
 The freedom of local communities to arrange their lives in common with relatively little interference from the central government was considered crucial, important enough to spark rebellion when violated by either King or Parliament.
 Historically, rebellions tended to succeed more often in England than on the continent.
 A principal reason for this relative success was the traditional strength of English localities.
 Many of the common law rights Englishmen held dear belonged, not to individuals, but to corporations, towns, and counties.
 Local charters (including colonial charters in America) were considered sacred by the English.”

 4. Believed greatly in individual liberty and dignity, especially in matters of conscience.
 This included religious tolerance for “Jews, Atheists, Unitarians, and Mohammedans.”
 But, only for “well-behaved Catholics,” as Robbins has argued.
 While certainly not believing in radical equality, the Commonwealth Men argued for “the equality of man before God.”

 5. Only virtue would allow a society to survive.
 Drawing heavily upon the thought and history of Livy, the Commonwealth Men believed that luxury led to self-absorption, pursuit of self-interest and effeminated men.